Key Points

 This comparison highlights how Z refines the read by scaling the premium to historical variability.

-No. Elevated Z can persist when realised cap is rising steadily.
-Risk increases when Z is in high bands and other indicators confirm distribution.
+No. High Z can persist during strong advances.
+Risk rises when Z is elevated and other indicators confirm distribution.

-Z compares market and realised values after scaling by market cap variability.
+Z-Score focuses on the valuation gap between market and realised values.
 NUPL estimates what share of supply sits in profit or loss.
-They complement each other.
+They work well together.

 ➡️ Kairos timing windows to plan entries before the crowd moves